akda007/CalculatorForms/README.md

 # Calculator Forms

 ### English
-Calculator Forms is a .NET 6 simple calculator made with winforms for learning and practice reasons.
+Calculator Forms is a .NET 6 simple calculator made with winforms for learning purposes.

 ### Português